julia-kraus/RedWineClassification/README.md

 Present, interpret and explain the results of your data analysis.

 # Jupyter Notebook
 You are free in your choice of programming language/toolkit.
-We recommend using the Jupyter notebook we already started for you.
+We recommend using the Jupyter notebook we already started for you: `WhiteWineAnalysis.ipynb`.
 Even if you use another IDE, take a quick look at the notebook, as there could be useful information inside.

 # Questions
 If there are any questions left, feel free to contact me under julia.kraus@rohde-schwarz.com.